 4. Two-Strand Twists on Dry Hair

-These twists were twisted on dry hair that is free of any hair product.
+These twists were done on dry hair that is free of any hair product.
 Esther might have added some shea butter when twisting to help lock moisture in.
 She also twisted on partly stretched hair, which she combed out before twisting.
 This hairstyle came out looking frizzy because the client’s hair wasn’t moisturized prior.
 If you want a smoother look, it’s advised to moisturize your hair a few hours before, so that the product can absorb into your hair prior to styling.

 5. Versatile Two-Strand Twist on 4b Natural Hair

 Two-strand twists are so versatile.
 All you need is some creativity and you can wear a different hairstyle daily.
-You will need at least medium length hair, in order to be able to play around with your hair.
+You will need at least medium-length hair, in order to be able to play around with your hair.

 Recommended product to twist: Melanin Hair Care Twist Elongating Style Cream